-- 1. to receive the Audited Consolidated Financial Statements of the Company for the fiscal year ended August 31, 2021 and the auditor's report thereon; - 2. to elect directors; - 3. to appoint auditors and authorize the directors to fix their remuneration; and - 4. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the Audited Consolidated Financial Statements of the Company for the fiscal year ended September 2, 2023 and the auditor's report thereon; - 2. to elect directors; - 3. to appoint auditors and authorize the directors to fix their remuneration; - 4. to consider, and if deemed advisable, pass an ordinary resolution to authorize the unallocated options and awards under the Company's Security-Based Compensation Plans as set forth in Annex C of the Management Proxy Circular; - 5. to consider, and if deemed advisable, pass a special resolution to authorize and approve an amendment of the articles of the Company with respect to stakeholder interests in relation to the Company's application for B Corp certification, as set forth in Annex D to this Management Proxy Circular; and - 6. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.

-The Management Proxy Circular and proxy form for the Meeting are enclosed with this Notice.
+The management proxy circular (the "Management Proxy Circular") and proxy form for the Meeting are enclosed with this Notice.